 While some will be inclined to dismiss the OCC actions as relevant only to extreme cases of misconduct, proactive boards of directors and members of management should ask themselves a number of questions including:

-- Do we have any information from any source that would suggest that our incentive compensation programs are causing unacceptable behavior?
+- Do we have any information from any source that would suggest that our incentive compensation programmes are causing unacceptable behavior?
 If so, what have we done in response to this information?

 - Do we have any reason to believe that misconduct is being rewarded, or that personnel who raise allegations are being punished or ignored?

-- Are we comfortable that incentive compensation programs for second- and third-line personnel adequately emphasize their risk management responsibilities?
+- Are we comfortable that incentive compensation programmes for second- and third-line personnel adequately emphasise their risk management responsibilities?